 - Open to all engineering undergraduates, individually or in teams.
 Open to other BU undergraduate students as long as there is at least one engineering student on the team.
 Leveraging the abilities of students from other BU colleges and schools is not only appropriate but encouraged.

 - Projects can be started at any time after the official competition announcement date of October 30, 2015.
-Competition applications/entrance forms must be submitted by April 1st (see Imagineering Lab website).
+Competition applications/entrance forms must be submitted by April 1st.

-- The competition will end on April 11th with the projects being judged by the Competition Committee between April 14th - 18th.
+- Projects will be judged by the Competition Committee between April 25th-28th.
 Participants will be notified of exact dates in early April.

 - Students should generate their own project ideas.
 No senior projects can be submitted to the competition.
 All intellectual property will be maintained by the student participant(s).

 - The Imagineering lab website will post a list of possible project topics that you can choose from if you are having difficulty generating your own.

-- The Imagineering Lab will also maintain a list of names who wish to be part of a team but have not formed one.
+- The Imagineering Lab will also maintain a list of students who wish to be part of a team but have not formed one.
 This should allow students the opportunity of working on a team without having to find enough interested individuals on their own.

 - Projects can address any application, but are particularly encouraged in areas at the intersection of healthcare and IT; energy and sustainability; security/cybersecurity; and Global technologies for the developing world.